vyshalichava/DT-RF-AdaBoost-Comparison/README.md

 Decision Tree: Achieved a balanced trade-off between complexity and accuracy.
 AdaBoost: Performed better by boosting the decision trees, reducing bias, and improving accuracy.
 Random Forest: Likely to have the highest accuracy due to the aggregation of multiple trees, providing better generalization.

+The Random Forest model provided the best performance overall, achieving the highest ROC-AUC score and a competitive accuracy.
+Both the Decision Tree and Random Forest models showed solid results, while AdaBoost underperformed slightly.
+Ensemble methods such as Random Forest are highly effective for this type of classification task, especially when dealing with complex, multi-dimensional data.